wanderman12345/Inventory_management/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The Inventory Managemen System should open up in http://localhost:3000.
+The Inventory Management System should open up in http://localhost:3000.